Euclidean plane and its relatives; a minimalist introduction: Complex numbers

 where $x$ and $y$ are real numbers and $i^2=-1$.

-The set of complex numbers will be further denoted by $\CC$.
-If $x$, $y$ and $z$ as in \ref{eq:z=x+iy}, then $x$ is called the real part and $y$ the imaginary part of the complex number $z$.
-Briefly it is written as $x=\Re z$ and $y=\Im z$.
+The set of complex numbers will be denoted by~$\mathbb{C}$.
+If $x$, $y$, and $z$ are as in \ref{eq:z=x+iy}, then $x$ is called the \emph{real part} and $y$ is the \emph{imaginary part} of the complex number~$z$.
+Briefly, it is written as

-On the more formal level, a complex number is a pair of real numbers $(x,y)$ with addition and multiplication described below.
-The formula $x + i\cdot y$ is only convenient way to write the pair $(x,y)$.
+On a more formal level, the expression $x + i\cdot y$ is just a convenient way to write the pair $(x,y)$.
+Furthermore, addition and multiplication of the pairs are defined as follows: